SSrustworthy/DLRML-docs/docs/explore/Disneyland/Tomorrowland/Innoventions_Ring_Loop.md

 # Innoventions 'Ring Loop'

-## Description

 **Land(s)**: Tomorrowland

 **Loop Total Length**: Unknown

 **Dates**: November 10, 1998 → January 1, 2012

 Music would play upon entering Innoventions, and Tom Morrow would sing a themed version of the main attraction theme.
 Song would change depending on what zone you were entering.
 These were bigger and bouncier than the exterior versions.
-See MouseBits: [https://mousebits.com/smf/index.php?topic=8802.msg84034#msg84034](https://mousebits.com/smf/index.php?topic=8802.msg84034#msg84034) and Magic Music: [https://community.magicmusic.net/threads/disneylands-innoventions-area-loop-question-about-track.3570/#post-23714](https://community.magicmusic.net/threads/disneylands-innoventions-area-loop-question-about-track.3570/#post-23714)
+See MouseBits: [https://mousebits.com/smf/index.php](https://mousebits.com/smf/index.php) ?topic=8802.msg84034#msg84034 and Magic Music: [https://community.magicmusic.net/threads/disneylands-innoventions-area-loop-question-about-track.3570/#post-23714](https://community.magicmusic.net/threads/disneylands-innoventions-area-loop-question-about-track.3570/#post-23714)

 ## Tracklist